tjruesch/Awesome-LLM/README.md

 - [PromptPerfect](https://promptperfect.jina.ai/prompts) — A paid product for testing and improving prompts.
 - [Weights & Biases](https://wandb.ai/site/solutions/llmops) — A paid product for tracking model training and prompt engineering experiments.
 - [OpenAI Evals](https://github.com/openai/evals) — An open-source library for evaluating task performance of language models and prompts.
+- [rehydra](https://github.com/rehydra-ai/rehydra-sdk) - A zero-trust SDK to anonymize PII locally before sending prompts to LLMs and seamlessly rehydrate the response.
 - [Arthur Shield](https://www.arthur.ai/get-started) — A paid product for detecting toxicity, hallucination, prompt injection, etc.
 - [LMQL](https://lmql.ai) — A programming language for LLM interaction with support for typed prompting, control flow, constraints, and tools.
 - [ModelFusion](https://github.com/lgrammel/modelfusion) - A TypeScript library for building apps with LLMs and other ML models (speech-to-text, text-to-speech, image generation).